Imoeka1/alx-low_level_programming/0x0B-malloc_free/README.md

-functions that concatenates two strings
+function that returns a pointer